borisv1307/UnconsciousBiasSimulation/README.md

 ## Defining the path of each page
 The path to each page is defined in [src/index.js](https://github.com/Jijogeorge69/UnconsciousBiasSimulation/blob/refactored_Code/frontend/src/index.js).
 Each component that corresponds to a page to be displayed under a certain URL is imported in this file.
 Each route is defined in the Router with the URL defined in path.

+## Image Classifier
+The images provided for each presence is tagged using AWS and custom image classifier models.
+Custom models were created to classify features that AWS did not have.
+The custom models were created by referencing Tanishq Gautam's [Create your Own Image Classification Model using Python and Keras](https://www.analyticsvidhya.com/blog/2020/10/create-image-classification-model-python-keras/).

+### Dependencies
+These are the dependencies that have to be installed with python 3
+- tensorflow 2
+- scikit-image
+- sklearn
+- Pillow

+### Training the model

+The model is trained using train.py.
+This currently trains and saves a model to classify an image between two labels.
+To use the training file, the following should be defined:
+- SAVED_MODEL_NAME: name of the saved model at the end of training.
+This is an h5 file.
+- TRAIN_DIR: directory pointing to the training data
+- TEST_DIR: directory pointing to the test data
+- labels: array containing the two labels that the model will classify an image to

+#### Training data
+The data for each model is current saved in a file structure such that the train and test data are found in separate folders.
+The data is separated in the 80/20 split that image classification training usually applies.
+This pertains to the train folder containing 80% of the dataset and the test folder containing 20% of the dataset.
+For example, if a dataset contains 100 images, the train folder would have 80 images and the test folder would have 20 images.

+#### Using the model
+The model can be loaded and ran using Load_Model.py.
+To use the loading file, the following should be defined:
+- MODEL_DIR: the directory and name of the model
+- IMAGE_DIR: the directory and name of the image
+- labels: array containing the two labels that the model will classify an image to

+This file will print the label that the model classifies the image as.

+### Existing Models
+The project currently has two trained models.
+- Hair_Model: classifies if the person in the image has short or long hair
+- Background_Location_Model: classifies if the person in the image is indoor or outdoor

+The model is currently limited to classifying images between two labels at a time, which is why there are two trained models for hair and background location.

+Datasets for the models created were sourced from Kaggle.

+#### Limitation and Suggestion
+One limitation with the current implementation of the project relating to the custom models is the storage of the free tier of Heroku.
+Heroku only allows 500 MB of storage per application.
+The current models for hair and background location are 75 MB each.
+One way this could be fixed is by deploying the models separately on a different platform such as Algorithmia or FastAPI.